vtex-soft/texlive.xdvipsk/README.overview.md

   - true value means processing original `dvi special` in default way;
   - empty string or false value means skipping `dvi special`.

+Demo script file: `testdata/luacallbacks/xdvipsk.lua`

 Default `lua` script file can be changed by command line argument `-lua` or command `luascript` in `xdvipsk` config files.

 ### External libraries

-The main development and building of executables is done on a *MS Windows* workstation using the *Visual Studio 2010 IDE*.
+The main development and building of executables is moved on a *MS Windows* workstation to the *Visual Studio 2019 IDE*.
 In parallel, we build the code on two more architectures: *Linux* and *macOS*.
 For these, we are quite close to the TeX Live build environment except for extra libraries: `libjpeg`, `libtiff` for `xdvipsk`,